Add an HTML body to a message object.

 - language

-then will attempt to auto-detect language.
-Otherwise will use the specified language.- interpolate
+- Language of content.
+If - FALSEthen will not include language field.
+If- TRUEthen will attempt to auto-detect language.
+Otherwise will use the specified language.

 - .open